 Although several genome editing tools have been developed in recent years, including zinc finger-based strategies and TALENs (transcription activator-like effector nucleases), none have been as efficient as the CRISPR/Cas9 system, which consists of an RNA-guided DNA endonuclease (Cas9) and corresponding guide RNAs (CRISPRs).
 Using this system, researchers were able to achieve one-step generation of mutant mice with both alleles of multiple genes being knocked out.1 Mice that bore conditional alleles and reporter genes were also created,2 and the protocol required as fast as two or three weeks.
-Notably, the procedure does not require the sometimes-arduous process of creating modified mouse ES cells.3 With the development of the Cas9 knock-in and knock-out mouse, it is expected that more and more laboratories will be choosing the CRISPR/Cas9 system for generating transgenic mouse models.
+Notably, the procedure does not require the sometimes-arduous process of creating modified mouse ES cells.3 With the development of the CRISPR/Cas9-edited mouse, it is expected that more and more laboratories will be choosing the CRISPR/Cas9 system for generating transgenic mouse models.

 Protocol for Creating Transgenic Mice using CRISPR-Cas9